Garlic Chives

 Allium tuberosum

-Plants can spread quickly, and a small planting can expand rapidly.
-When any part of the plant is cut or crushed, it releases an oniony smell; however, the scent of the flowers is more reminiscent of violets.
-This plant is also known as Chinese chives because it is extensively grown in China for culinary purposes.
+Garlic chives are known for spreading quickly, so a small planting can soon become a flourishing patch.
+When any part of the plant is cut or crushed, it emits a delightful oniony aroma, while the flowers exude a sweet scent reminiscent of violets.
+This lovely herb is also known as Chinese chives, as it’s widely cultivated in China for its culinary delights.

 Height: 1’-1.5'